hstatsep-js/js-readonly/05-loops/mario.md

 ```

 #### `boringPyramidRepeat()`
-Try refactoring by coding in `boringPyramidRepeat()` using `.repeat()`.
-Do NOT write a `for` loop.
-The result should be EXACTLY the same, but you should be using `.repeat()` for spaces and pound symbols.
+Let's refactor by coding in `boringPyramidRepeat()` using `.repeat()`.
+We're not going to use a `for` loop yet.
+The result should be EXACTLY the same, but let's use `.repeat()` for spaces and pound symbols.
+The first line has already been done for you.
+Uncomment the next few lines and fill in the numbers inside the `()`.

-To prepare you for the next function, try making _every_ single line of code in this function look the same, but with different numbers inside the `()` of `.repeat()`.
+Once you've done that, notice that _every_ single line of code in this function looks the same, but with different numbers inside the `()` of `.repeat()`.
 Even though it might seem silly to write something like `.repeat(1)`, it will help you for the next part.

 #### `boringPyramidFor()`